khaiwyon/materials/week_4/day_1/1_setting_up_rspec.md

 - The code inside `config.after(:all)` block essentially cleans the database after each suite to keep it clean and fresh.
 Similarly `FileUtils.rm_rf` removes any file (in the case of this project - images) uploaded to the `public/uploads/test` folder - as determined by your `ImageUploader` file (`"uploads/test/#{model.class.to_s.underscore}/#{mounted_as}/#{model.id}"`)

-- Finally, let's run `rails:db:test` to prepare our test database.
+- Finally, let's run `rails db:test:prepare` to prepare our test database.

 - Now you're all set up to write your first test.